valohai/docs/source/core-concepts/executions.rst

 Executions
 ==========

+We encapsulate machine learning workloads in entities called **executions**.
+An execution is a similar concept as "a job" or "an experiment" in other systems, emphasis being that an execution is a smaller piece in a much larger data science process, be it experimental or well defined production computation.

-Simply put, an **execution** is one or more commands run on a remote server.
+But, simply put, an execution is one or more strictly defined commands ran on a remote server.

-Running a step creates an execution; multiple executions can be based on the same step with varying parameters, input files, hardware or other execution configurations.
+Running a step creates an execution;
+multiple executions can be said to implement the same step with varying parameters, input files, hardware or other configuration.

-The context the commands are run in depends on three things:
+The context in which the commands are run in depends on three main things:

 1. **Environment** meaning the machine type and cloud.
    For instance, you might want to run neural net training on a high-end Amazon AWS instance with 8 GPU cards,